 The little cakes bake in a standard muffin tin and turn out airy, moist and lightly sweet (you can also bake the batter as one cake, if you prefer — see the recipe below).

-They go together beatifully with a simple raspberry sauce and dollops of whipped mascarpone flavored with rosewater.
+They pair beautifully with a simple raspberry sauce and dollops of whipped mascarpone flavored with rosewater.

 Chocolate and roses are a natural match — in love, life and food.